 Getting from the airport to the city you have 3 options- airport taxi, o-taxi or public bus.
 The public bus is definitely the budget-friendly option, however, it isn’t the most convenient one.
 You need to first find out which bus goes on the route of your hotel, it also drops you at the main road.
 This means you’ll have to either walk to your hotel or take a cab depending on the distance and the luggage.
 Both Airport Taxi and O-taxi are metered, the O-taxi is the cheaper option.

 O-taxi was my go-to for getting around Muscat as well.
 Simply download the app and start booking, they also have kiosks at the mall and the airport to help you book one.
-There are other local cabs, that work on sharing basis (pay per seat) and unless you tell them ‘engage’ they will pick & drop passengers along the way.
+There are other local cabs, that work on sharing basis (pay per seat) and unless you tell them ‘engage’ they will pick up & drop passengers along the way.

-Stear away from the taxi service called- Mahraba taxi- they aren’t metered and also cost double or triple the cost of booking an O-taxi.
+Stear away from the taxi service called- Mahraba Taxi- they aren’t metered and also cost double or triple the cost of booking an O-taxi.